GloryFight3r/Avonic-Object-Tracking/README.md

 ## Rules

+### General, non-technology-related
+**PLEASE!!** Be available from 9-17 every workday.
+This means that you have to be able to read messages from all teammates/the TA/Coach/Client on every platform during these specified hours.
+You should also reply to the message unless you have something extremely important to do at that moment, but do try to get back ASAP.

+### Requirements
+Each requirement should have one of the MoSCoW labels attached.

+### Issues
+Each issue should have a milestone.

+Each issue's weight should roughly depict its perceived difficulty/how long it will take.
+Categories are:
+1. Hours
+2. Days
+3. Weeks
+4. Months

 ### Merge requests
-Each merge request (for a feature) should include both tests and documentation for new code.
+Each merge request (for a feature) should include both tests and documentation for any new code.

 ### Code review
 At least two people should review a merge request.